equalsraf/equalsraf.github.com/2017-08-10-this-is-how-i-browse-the-web.md

 I keep these settings in a separate profile, which I load with some shell aliases.

-## Consequences disable CSS
+## Disable CSS

-Initially I tried to disable CSS altogether, but works really bad for some web sites
+Initially I tried to disable CSS altogether, but this works really bad for some web sites

 - gitter becomes useless, because frame dimensions render the website nearly invisible
 - youtube/github/gitter turn into a mess, because without CSS to enforce image sizes, the icons are actually huge